Quick Facts about

 - 1:3 counselor-to-camper ratio

-Each summer, about 70 percent of campers return to Camp Pinnacle or move on to Adventure Treks’ or Bold Earth program.
-This is one of the highest two- and three-week camp return rates in the industry and it’s attributed to the fact that so many campers feel that Camp Pinnacle is their second home!
+Each summer, about 70 percent of campers return to Camp Pinnacle or move on to Bold Earth programs.
+This is one of the highest two-week camp return rates in the industry and it’s attributed to the fact that so many campers feel that Camp Pinnacle is their second home!
 However, if you’re new to Camp Pinnacle, don’t worry—our returning campers and counselors are eager to welcome and greet new campers into our warm and welcoming community.